-The growth rate used for valuation after the explicit period depends on market maturity.
-It is based on indicators resulting from strategic studies.
+The long-term growth rates used for valuation beyond the explicit period depend on the maturity of the markets and are based on indicators derived from strategic studies.
 The rates used for Western and Southern European mature markets are within the 1% to 3% bracket.
-In emerging markets with a low insurance penetration level this rate may be up to 4.5%.
+In emerging markets with a low insurance penetration level this rate may be up to 3.5%.
+These rates were lowered on the Greece and Central and Eastern European Countries CGUs by 0.5 to 1 point to be consistent Combined financial statements and notes with the new financial environment.